 Both myocarditis and pericarditis are more common after COVID-19 illness (a viral infection) than after vaccination.

-While there have been rare reports of myocarditis / pericarditis after vaccination, the majority of cases have been mild, easily treated and individuals recover quickly.
+While there have been rare reports of myocarditis / pericarditis after vaccination, the majority of cases have been mild and individuals recover quickly.

 Learn more about myocarditis / pericarditis and COVID-19 vaccines.